-The Contra Costa Community College District is comprised of Contra Costa College, Diablo Valley College, Los Medanos Colleges, San Ramon Campus, and the Brentwood Center.
+The Contra Costa Community College District is comprised of Contra Costa, Diablo Valley, and Los Medanos Colleges, San Ramon Campus and the Brentwood Center.
 The Governing Board consists of five members elected by geographic regions, known as wards, for four-year terms.
-Though elected by geographic region, Board members represent the interests of all county residents, as stated in Board Policy 1010 ("Code of Ethics of the Governing Board") and "Rules and Regulations of the Governing Board."
-Serving a one-year term, the sixth member of the Governing Board is the Student Trustee, who is selected by rotation among the three colleges and who has an advisory vote on actions other than personnel-related and collective bargaining items.
+Though elected by geographic region, Board members represent the interests of all county residents as stated in Board Policy 1010, Code of Ethics of the Governing Board and Rules and Regulations of the Governing Board .
+Serving a one-year term, the sixth member of the Governing Board is the Student Trustee, who is selected by rotation among the three Colleges and who has an advisory vote on actions other than personnel-related and collective bargaining items.

-The Code of Ethics for the Governing Board articulates the following principles under which the Board operates: Board members represent all residents of the District and act in the best interests of the students as they support the mission of the colleges.
-They represent the District as a whole, but recognize the unique needs of the individual colleges and local communities.
+The Code of Ethics for the Governing Board (BP 1010) articulates the following principles under which the Board operates: Board members represent all residents of the District and act in the best interests of the students as they support the mission of the Colleges.
+They represent the District as a whole, but recognize the unique needs of the individual Colleges and local communities.
 Board members agree that they are not advocates for special interest groups.
 All members conduct meetings in an atmosphere of mutual trust and respect, acknowledging the values and opinions of fellow trustees and maintaining a forum within which controversial issues are debated respectfully.
 Board members recognize that they have a fiduciary responsibility to the taxpayers of the District and as such, approve budgets that maintain the fiscal integrity and stability of the District.
-The Board recognizes that the public deserves responsive colleges, and they ensure that all services and programs meet the needs of District students and communities.
-Board members agree to devote adequate time to Board work, take the needs of the many communities seriously, and thoughtfully examine data and trends to ensure well-prepared students to meet those needs.
-The Board agrees to adhere to the highest standards of responsibility, integrity, and honesty, and does not engage in activities that could be considered a conflict of interest or impair fair judgment.
+The Board recognizes that the public deserves responsive Colleges, and they ensure that all services and programs meet the needs of District students and communities.
+Board members agree to devote adequate time to Board work, take the needs of the many communities seriously, and thoughtfully examine data and trends to ensure well prepared students to meet those needs.
+The Board agrees to adhere to the highest standards of responsibility, integrity and honesty, and does not engage in activities that could be considered a conflict of interest or impair fair judgment.
 Board members do not use the position of trustee for personal benefit.
-A case in point occurred in 2017, when one Board member began to advocate for one of the colleges to name a facility in honor of a previous Board member.
-After the matter was brought up at multiple meetings, the Board directed the Chancellor and two members of the Board (acting as a subcommittee) to prepare a Board policy to address this matter for presentation to the full Board.
-This action resulted in Board Policy 1026 ("Honorary Naming of Facilities, Properties and Memorials"), which was adopted by the Board on June 27, 2018.
+A case in point occurred in 2017 when one board member began to advocate for one of the Colleges to name a facility in honor of a previous board member.
+After the matter was brought up at multiple meetings, the board directed the Chancellor and two members of the board (acting as a subcommittee) to prepare a board policy to address this matter for presentation to the full board.
+This action resulted in Board Policy 1026 (Honorary Naming of Facilities, Properties and Memorials), which was adopted by the Board on June 27, 2018.
 The Chancellor's Cabinet subsequently developed an administrative procedure (AP 1026) to implement the policy.

-Board Policy 1020 ("Conflict of Interest") specifically prohibits Board members from engaging in any activities that could be considered a conflict of interest.
-Board members operate under principles outlined in Board Policy 1010, which states in part, "...we will not engage in activities that could be considered a conflict of interest or impair our fair judgement."
+Board Policy 1020, Conflict of Interest, specifically prohibits board members from engaging in any activities that could be considered a conflict of interest.
+Board members operate under principles outlined in Board Policy 1010, Code of Ethics of the Governing Board, which states in part, '...we will not engage in activities that could be considered a conflict of interest or impair our fair judgement.'